jason-m-s/leaguemanager/Specification.md

 * expand=summary: This url parameter allows you to query further player info such as `avg_score` and `game_count`.
-While supported in both /players/ and /players/{id} APIs, it is advised to not use it in the former due possible performance reasons
+While supported in both `/players/` and `/teams/` APIs along with their `/{id}` counterparts, it is advised to not use it in the list views due possible performance reasons of averaging all entries individually (safe to use in `/{id}`)

 ## Authentication

-* Simple token based authentication is implemented
+* Simple token based authentication is implemented (no expiry since this is a demo application)
 * Clients need to simply call the `/token/` endpoint to generate a token by exchanging their credentials
 * Note that the above endpoints provide **opinionated results** based on the type of user querying them
 * The following permissions rules will be in effect: